toxicity1985/atoum-documentation/source/en/first_test.rst

    // The namespace of the tested class + "test\units"
    namespace Vendor\Project\tests\units;

-   // You must include the tested class (if you have no autoloader) require_once __DIR__ . '/../../HelloWorld.php';
+   // You must include the tested class (if you don't have an autoloader) require_once __DIR__ . '/../../HelloWorld.php';

    use atoum;